 Students with Disabilities

 I strive wherever possible to make my courses inclusive of all students.
 If there are aspects of the instruction or design of this course that create barriers to your participation, please notify me as soon as possible.
-I always encourage you to discuss concerns about this course with me during office hours, so that we can strategize ways for you to get the most out of the course.
+I always encourage you to discuss concerns with me during office hours, so that we can strategize ways for you to get the most out of the course.

 Additionally, I encourage you to take advantage of the resources on campus for accessible education.
 They can provide services beyond this particular course to help you get the most of your college experience.